Hammarn/1MB335/Lab6.md

 ## REPORT

-Please submit the answer to Question 1 (text) and to Question 2 (a Python script, two conversion tables and a fasta file).
+Please submit the answer to Question 1 (text) and to Question 2 (a Python script, two conversion tables and the merged *cytB*-fasta file).

 ---